-3.2.2.1 SIGNIFICANT WILDLIFE HABITAT
+3.2.2.1 Significant Wildlife Habitat

-The following candidate significant wildlife habitat (SWH) may occur within the 120-m Study Area:
+Candidate significant wildlife habitat (SWH) was not identified within the PDA but may occur within the 120-m Study Area.
+Specifically, the following candidate SWH were identified within the Study Area:

 - Habitat for SOCC - Monarch suitable habitat potentially present in mixed meadow communities (MEMM3 in Attachment A, Figure 2). - A stick nest observed on artificial nesting platform; however, this feature does not qualify as a SWH.
 The artificial nesting structure was located directly outside of the 120-m Study Area in the Cattail Graminoid Mineral Meadow Marsh (MAMM1-2) community.